twurple/twurple/docs/migration/index.md

 :::

+## Make sure your Node version is new enough

+Node versions below v12.11 are not supported by Twurple.
+Please make sure you're at least on this version - anything older than the v12.x branch is out of support anyway.

 ## Install and import new packages

 The packages were moved to a new NPM scope named `@twurple`.
 Here's the old and new packages for comparison: